REcommunity true false Almo Nature true false

 Change

-The Earth’s climate has always changed, but never at the speed we are witnessing today.
-In just a few decades, we are compressing transformations that once took millennia, putting pressure on life on the planet and on the balances that make it possible.
+The Earth’s climate has always changed, but never at the pace we are seeing today.
+In just a few decades, changes that once unfolded over thousands of years are happening far more quickly, placing growing pressure on life across the planet and on the delicate balance that makes it possible.

 Climate change is the direct result of human activities.

-Throughout the history of the planet, the climate has undergone even extreme variations, but always over very long periods of time.
+Throughout the Earth’s history, the climate has gone through significant changes, sometimes quite extreme, but these have always taken place over very long periods of time.

 fc-climate-change-card